jelknernvcc/ghcictwebsite/source/sections/db/goals/session10.md

 There are lots of powerful data visualization libraries that work well with Pandas.
 The most popular (and the one that's introduced in our textbook) is called [Matplotlib](https://matplotlib.org/).
 That one is great but has a bit of a learning curve.
 Instead, we'll learn about Seaborn - which is built on top of Matplotlib, easier, and prettier.
 It integrates very well with Pandas DataFrames.
 For some inspiration, check out the [Seaborn gallery here](https://seaborn.pydata.org/examples/index.html).

 Give [this tutorial](https://seaborn.pydata.org/tutorial.html) a skim.
 There's no need to write any code or submit anything for this reading—just familiarize yourself with Seaborn’s capabilities.
 Next class, we'll use Seaborn to make visualizations from our Pandas datasets.

+### Prepare for the Arlington 2050 Project
+- Share your own vision of what Arlington will look like in 2050
+- Listen to this podcast - it's a fun, gentile introduction to the math behind some of the natural language concepts we'll be playing with in the next few classes: [< Two Heartbeats A Minute](https://www.npr.org/transcripts/809336135)